RENCI-NRIG/CICI-SAFE/readme.txt

 [1] Run riak-server
     Launch a riak server with code and instructions in SAFE-Riak-Server

+Configuration: set variables in "SAFE/configure" and run it.
+It will generate configuration files for sdx, alice and bob and put them in their config directory

 [2] Create a SDX slice
   a) $cd SDX-Simple
   b) Edit configuration file for sdx slice "config/sdx.conf"